-There a many different psychological models of criminal behavior ranging from early Freudian notions to later cognitive and social psychological models.
+There are many different psychological models of criminal behavior, ranging from early Freudian notions to later cognitive and social psychological models.
 I cannot review them all here.
 Instead, I will list the several fundamental assumptions of psychological theories of criminality (and human behavior in general).
 These are:

 - The individual is the primary unit of analysis in psychological theories.

 - Personality is the major motivational element that drives behavior within individuals.

 - Normality is generally defined by social consensus.